bolliy/ioBroker.sun2000/README.md

 -->

 **WORK IN PROGRESS**
-* detect offline mode of slave inverters #34
+* detect standby mode of inverters #34
+* read register data from SDongleA
+* implemented modbus-cache-proxy (only read holding registers)

 ### 0.3.1 (2024-02-12)
 * state `sun2000.0.collected.chargeDischargePowercharge` is not always refreshed #47